Evren-Arat-CGU/EquityBridge/NORTH_STAR_IMPLEMENTATION.md

 ### ❌ NOT STARTED

 #### Deployment
-- ❌ Backend deployment to Railway
+- ✅ Backend deployment to Railway ✅
-- ❌ Frontend deployment to Vercel
+- ✅ Frontend deployment to Vercel ✅
-- ❌ Live URLs for StoryMap
+- ✅ Live URLs for StoryMap ✅

 #### ArcGIS StoryMap
-- ❌ StoryMap created
+- ❌ StoryMap created (NOT STARTED - NEEDS TO BE DONE)
 - ❌ Demo embedded
 - ❌ 4 sections (Problem → Solution → Demo → Impact)